netactuate/na-galaxy-role/README.md

 Example Playbook
 ----------------

 This is the minimum you need in a playbook to ensure running state on all nodes in your inventory
+along with rest of the Role Variables above.

 	- name: Running
 	  hosts: all